wp-plugins/slickr-flickr/readme.txt

 * With manual or autoplay slideshows
 * Works with various LightBoxes such as Evolution LightBox, FancyBox, Highslide, LightBox Plus, Pretty Photo, Slimbox, ShadowBox, Shutterbox and ThickBox.
 * See http://www.slickrflickr.com/ for tutorials on using the plugin
-* Latest version 1.32 fixed bug with missing galleria height and width and added support for WP Pretty-Photo Galleries
-* See http://www.slickrflickr.com/about/ for full version history
 * See http://www.slickrflickr.com/pro/ for Pro Edition Priority Support and Bonus Features
+* Latest version 1.33 supports double quotes in photo titles and descriptions and adds support for private photos for Pro users

 == Installation ==
-1. Use the standard WordPress plugin automatic updates system for updating to the latest version on use the manual steps below.
+1. Use the standard WordPress plugin automatic updates system for installing and updating to the latest version or use the manual steps below.
 1. Uncompress the downloaded zip archive in [WordPress install root]/wp-content/plugins
 1. Activate the plugin in your WordPress plugins control panel
 1. Go to the "Settings" section, and choose "Slickr Flickr"